b1f6c1c4/findbug/README.md

-                       output directory.      [string] [default: "findbug.json"] -L, --log-file       File to store findbug log (append-only), relative to the output directory.       [string] [default: "findbug.log"] -S, --cache          Cache the execution result to the output directory.
+                       output directory.      [string] [default: "findbug.json"] -L, --log-file       File to store findbug log (append-only), relative to the output directory.       [string] [default: "findbug.log"] --cache              Cache the execution result to the output directory.
                        Disabling this will also disable reading cache.
                                                        [boolean] [default: true]
   -r, --record-stdout  Log the stdout of each execution to a separate file in